DeepakSingh98/normout-desres/README.md

 - `editable_model.py` inherits `BasicLightningModel` and defines a model architecture specified by `model-name` where specified layers can be removed or replaced with `custom-layer-name` layers, and `custom-layer-name` layers can be inserted at specified indices.
 - `custom_layers/` stores custom layers (`nn.Module`) like `NormOut`.
 - `models/` stores functions which return a `nn.Module` list corresponding to specified model architectures.
 These functions correspond to `model-name` specified in `EditableModel`.
+- `runner.py` is the runner file for training.
+Use `python runner.py -h` to see runner specifications.

 ## Usage